pkp/pkp-docs/pkp-theming-guide/en/security.md

 {$user->getGivenName()|escape} made a comment.
 ```

-This will convert special HTML characters into escaped HTML, so that the `<script>` tags are displayed instead of executed.
+This will convert special HTML characters into escaped HTML so that the `<script>` tags are displayed instead of executed.

 Attacks can come from any input controlled by a user, whether they are a disgruntled former Section Editor or a malicious user posing as an author.
 Make sure to escape submission titles, author names, issue titles and any other information controlled by anyone other than a Journal Manager.